zx900930/miholess/README.md

 ## Troubleshooting

+- **Installation Failure / Script Quits Without Logs**: If the installation one-liner fails immediately or provides no output, double-check that you are running PowerShell as Administrator and have a stable internet connection.
+The `bootstrap_install.ps1` script is designed to be robust, but fundamental issues like missing admin rights or network problems can still prevent it from starting.
+- **"Security policy stopped it from running" or parsing errors**: Ensure you are using the exact one-liner provided in the "Recommended (Simple One-liner for fresh install)" section.
 - **"Script must be run with Administrator privileges"**: Ensure you open PowerShell by right-clicking its icon and selecting "Run as administrator".
 - **Mihomo not running**:
   - Check `Get-Service MiholessService` status.
 If stopped, try `Start-Service MiholessService`.